14 December 2011

 Following a brief perusal of the report, it does seem that there are certain critical areas that have either been left out or glossed over by the FSA.
 These include:-

 • The veracity of RBS’s April 2008 rights issue prospectus.
-While the FSA’s report devotes five pages to this, the regulator fails to address the critical issue of whether the bank deliberately duped investors into injecting a further £12bn into thealready doomed bank through a deliberately deceptive prospectus, and in particular whether the ‘working capital’ statement was fraudulent or negligent (it has to have been one or the other, according to m’ learned friends.
-The FSA’s take on the matter is the bank had a “bias towards optimism”.
+While the FSA’s report devotes five pages to this, the regulator fails to address the critical issue of whether the bank deliberately duped investors into injecting a further £12bn into the already doomed bank through a deliberately deceptive prospectus, and in particular whether the ‘working capital’ statement was fraudulent or negligent (it has to have been one or the other, according to m’ learned friends.
+The FSA’s spin is the bank had a “bias towards optimism”.

 • In its discussion of the rights issue prospectus, the FSA barely mentions the role of the external advisors who helped put the wholly misleading document together.
 These included solicitors firms Linklaters, Freshfields and Dundas & Wilson, investment banks Goldman Sachs, Merrill Lynch and UBS; and auditors Deloitte.
 Why not?

 • The role of the RBS’s audit committee, as highlighted by Professor Stewart Hamilton in the Sunday Herald last weekend.
 In the four years prior to its collapse, the bank’s audit committee was chaired by Archie Hunter, a former president of the Institute of Chartered Accountants of Scotland and former senior partner of KPMG in Scotland.
 According to the Financial Reporting Council, the audit committee of a listed company is supposed to:-